Cybersecurity & Tech

 To talk through these issues, Alan Rozenshtein, Associate Professor of Law at the University of Minnesota and Senior Editor at Lawfare, spoke with Bridget Dooling and Mark Febrizio, both of the George Washington University Regulatory Studies Center.
 They spoke about their recent Brooking Institution report on the issue and how they think the regulatory state should deal with generative AI.

 Bridget C.E.
-Dooling is a research professor with the GW Regulatory Studies Center.
+Dooling is an assistant professor of law at The Ohio State University.
 Previously, she was a deputy chief, senior policy analyst, and attorney for the Office of Information and Regulatory Affairs (OIRA) at the U.S. Office of Management and Budget (OMB).

 Mark Febrizio is a senior policy analyst at the George Washington University Regulatory Studies Center.